-- 7 The entity must - a) publish a public notice that must state - i. the entity's proposal; - ii. a description of the land to which the proposal applies; - iii. the type of infrastructure to which the proposal applies; - iv. how the proposal can be viewed or accessed; - v. how to make a submission about the proposal; - vi. the day by when submissions may be made to the Minister; and - b) place a sign(s) on the site in accordance with the endorsed consultation strategy; and - c) send a notice to stakeholders identified in the endorsed consultation strategy.
+- 7 The entity must - publish a public notice that must statea) - i. the entity's proposal; - ii. a description of the land to which the proposal applies; - iii. the type of infrastructure to which the proposal applies: - iv. how the proposal can be viewed or accessed; - how to make a submission about the proposal; v. - the day by when submissions may be made to the Minister; and vi. - place a sign(s) on the site in accordance with the endorsed consultation strategy; and b) - send a notice to stakeholders identified in the endorsed consultation strategy. c)